Jeroni Pujades (1568 - ca. 1650)

 Pierre de Marca, who was disliked by Rome for his work on Gallicanism, spoke Catalan quite well, and was very popular as the "Intendant" of Catalonia.
 It is rarely mentioned that he took a retreat at Montserrat, like an hermit, and when he recovered from a severe illness, the locals sent: "Twelve Capuccine monks and twelve young girls, all on bare feet" on a pilgrimage to thank the Black Madonna for his recovery.
 Yet none of this popularity is ever mentioned by Catholic encyclopedias, only by the French Michaud!

 That he spoke Catalan suggests that he may have spent much time in the region before his official arrival in 1644.
-Pujades could have introduced him to Margarit to set up his visit to Paris in 1641.
-Although there is no evidence, de Marca may have known Pujades as early as 1617 because they were both doctors of canon and civil law, and shared a passion for history.
+Pujades could have introduced him to Margarit to set up his visit to Paris in 1641, although de Marca could have known Pujades as early as 1617 because both were doctors of canon and civil law, and shared a passion for history.
 According to the Classic Encyclopedia, "...in 1617, at the age of twenty-three, (de Marca) had set to work looking through archives, copying charters, and corresponding with the principal men of learning of his time, the brothers Dupuy, Andre Duchesne and Jean Besly, whom he visited in Poitou..."
 The editors of the Crónica may have given us an important hint: They say that because of the flosculo, Pujades may have had in de Marca an "influential friend or literary relation in Paris".
 This takes us to the "Histoire de Béarn", folio (Paris, 1640), which they identify as one of the plagiarisms.
 Gaquère shows from de Marca's correspondence that he started the work on Béarn in 1617 and completed it in 1633.
 This allows the following conjecture: When young de Marca corresponded with "principal men of learning", he contacted and visited Pujades as well because the "Coronica" of 1609 contained information about Béarn.
 Hence, Pujades may have even become his mentor, perhaps some time in the early 1620's.
 His first piece of advise was probably to pretend religious exaltation to pacify the Church, because it is a great tool to advance a career.
 Baluze describes it as "calculating" and "lacking sincerity", because that's how De Marca became archbishop of Toulouse, without ever living there, and finally archbishop of Paris.
 According to the Catholic encyclopedias: He became bishop "without even having taken minor holy orders", and wrote a major work in defense of Gallicanism that "strongly displeased the papacy".
 That such an insincere Catholic could become the Archbishop of Paris was only possible because Louis XIV believed "l'état c'est moi!" and empowered himself to name the bishops and archbishops.
 This reduced the "bulls" of the Vatican to a symbolic act, and would explain why Catholic encyclopedias have such little regard for de Marca.

 Eulàlia Miralles is probably the first modern scholar to dedicate some serious time to the controversial "Pujades Affair".
 But why is the name of Fornés crossed out, including Indigno frayle menor below it?
 And why did Miralles fail to mention "Jhs Maria Fransisco"?
-At left is sketched copy from volume II, ms. Esp.
-118 and at right is an actual photo of the first page of volume III, Esp.
+At left is our sketched copy from volume II, ms. Esp.
+118, and at right an actual photo of the first page of volume III, Esp.
 119 (Barcelona, vol. V).
 The different handwriting suggests that it is not a signature by a certain 'Jesus Maria francisco', but in all probability a monastery.

 Nevertheless, we can't ignore the possibility that it is the name of a poor Franciscan friar who had to travel through enemy territory in Llerida -- to visit Pujades!
 Perhaps, Fornés was a well-known "French connection" and decided that the use of friar Jesus Maria was safer.
 One signature is probably in the hand of Fornés, and the other of friar Jesus.
 If Pujades was hiding out in Lleida, Fornés may have shown or sent him the folded manuscripts with his changes for approval.
 That a large part of Esp.
 119 is not in the handwriting of Pujades indicates that he had Franciscan support decades earlier, probably as scribes and editors.
 Let's remember that when Pierre de Marca allegedly robbed those manuscripts, he was in the company of armed men and had no reason to conceal anything.
 The fact that Esp.
 119 and 120 are folded, and that Fornés worked with both, gives our clandestine scenario substantial support.
 There is, however, one flaw in our hypothesis: These are the only two manuscripts that were copied for the Barcelona edition.
 But would the Bibliothèque Royale give a scribe the permission to check it out?